 Now that you’ve decluttered your living space, you probably have a few items you want to let go of.
 And maybe you’ve got a list of items you need, either for yourself or to give as gifts.

-Luckily, we live in an age where community swaps and trading platforms have exploded in popularity, making it easy for people to recirculate gently used items.
+Luckily, we live in an age where trading platforms and online secondhand marketplaces have exploded in popularity, making it easy for people to recirculate gently used items.
 Online platforms like Bunz Trading Zone and the Freecycle Network make it easy to list items and search for specific things you may be looking for.
 Buy Nothing Groups on Facebook are local groups where neighbours help each other get what they need without spending money.
+Online marketplaces like Facebook Marketplace and Kijiji can also be places to find deals on secondhand items near you.

 3) Repair something

 If you’re like me, you’ve probably got a few items lying around that are perfectly good, they just need a little TLC: a lovely wool sweater that has a hole, a hand steamer that has stopped spitting steam, a favourite necklace with a broken chain.
-These are a few of my favourite broken things.
+These are a few of my favourite broken things that I’ve repaired.

-Instead of shopping for something new, breathe new life into something you already have by getting it fixed.
 There are endless DIY instructions for all kinds of repairs you can look up online (one of my favourites for stitching up holes in clothing is Sashiko mending).
-But if you feel you need guidance, look up your local Repair Café and take your item to their next event.
+But if you feel you need guidance, look up your local Repair Café and take your item to their next event (if COVID-19 restrictions allow it in your area).

 Repair Cafés exist all around the world, consisting of local ‘fixperts’ with a variety of different skill sets.
 They host events in community spaces and invite the public to bring their broken treasures to get them fixed.
 Clothing, electronics, appliances, bicycles, jewelry – you bring it, they fix it.
 They’ll even teach you how to do it yourself.